AviatrixSystems/Docs/Support/support_center_logging.rst

 What are the instance size requirements if I use Sumo or other loggings?
 ----------------------------------------------------------

 Sumo Logic's agent is memory intensive and we recommend that you use at least a t3.small instance.
 If you use any smaller instance, it could cause unexpected failures in your controller and gateways.
-We recommend our customer to use at least t2.small or t3.small which has 2GB memory if logging feature is enabled.
+We recommend our customer to use at least t3.small which has 2GB memory if logging feature is enabled.

 As a workaround, you can use rsyslog instead of Sumo agent to send your logs to yoru Sumo logging system.
 Please check out these links